Person (as per the class diagram below), and initialize the database for saving Person objects.

 psql --command="\d people" app_development

-, a unique ID number for each row.created_at
+first_name and last_name.id, a unique ID number for each row.created_at and updated_at, automatically generated timestamps.Inspect rows of people table:

 psql --command="SELECT * FROM people" app_development